microsoft/playwright/docs/src/test-api/class-testoptions.md

 * `'retain-on-failure'`: Record video for each test, but remove all videos from successful test runs.
 * `'on-first-retry'`: Record video only when retrying a test for the first time.

+If video size is not specified, it will be equal to [`property: TestOptions.viewport`] scaled down to fit into 800x800.
+If `viewport` is not configured explicitly the video size defaults to 800x450.
+Actual picture of each page will be scaled down if necessary to fit the specified size.

 Learn more about [recording video](./test-configuration.md#record-video).

 ## property: TestOptions.viewport = %%-context-option-viewport-%%